Proj221/DemoVer2_Huawei/README.md

 ## Ep19_Bug fix for Ep18
 + Modify a bit in CardSys_v2 to add child properly according to the screen position

+## Ep20_Restructure the bag and the slot
++ seperate the whole Card sys UI to Overall, Bag and Slot1/2/3
++ use slot 1, 2 and 3 to store the card, use mask to recycle the card